MikaelElkiaer/jekyll-now/_posts/2019-08-11-dotnet-docker-service.md

 But for this to be a real system-controllable service, we also need for it to react to signals.

 First up is the `Console.CancelKeyPress` event, which is fired when hitting Ctrl+C - corresponding to a SIGINT on Linux.
-This is useful for gracefully stopping the program - while running it directly, or while running it as a non-detached container.
+This is useful for gracefully stopping the program - while running it directly or while running it as a non-detached container.
 In the event handler, it is neccesary to set `ConsoleCancelEventArgs.Cancel` to true.
 If it is kept at its default (false) it will kill the process once the event handler is finished.
 If set to true, we get to do a graceful exit via the CancellationToken.

 Next up is the `AppDomain.ProcessExit` event - corresponding to a SIGTERM on Linux.
 This is fired after the cancel, but more importantly it is also fired by itself on a SIGTERM - e.g. whenever a container is stopped or restarted by the Docker daemon.

+Extending on the program above, we now have a stoppable service:
 ```csharp
 class Program
 {